Emina Jahović: Career

 She began her career by competing at regional music festivals and won at the youth festival Zlatna staza in Montenegro with "Samo ti, moja muziko" ("Only You, My Music").
 Jahović then rose to prominence upon her debut album Tačka ("Enough") in 2002, which was released under Dino Merlin's record label.
-Jahović in 2004 joined pop-rock band Hari Mata Hari on their tour across Bosnia and Herzegovina and North America, performing for Yugoslavian diaspora.
+That album features a song U La La with which she participated in BH Eurosong 2002, a Bosnian preselection for the Eurovision Song Contest, finishing fourth.
+Jahović in 2004 joined pop-rock band Hari Mata Hari on their tour across Bosnia and Herzegovina and North America, performing for Yugoslav diaspora.
 Her sophomore album, Radije ranije ("Rather Sooner"), was released through City Records in 2005.
 It saw significant success with hit-songs such as "Da l' ona zna" ("Does She Know").
-Same year she was also declared the songwriter of the year at the Pjesma Mediterana festival in Budva.
+The same year she was also declared the songwriter of the year at the Pjesma Mediterana festival in Budva.

 In 2007, Jahović collaborated with Serbian duo Flamingosi on "La Gitana" ("The Gypsy Woman").
-The single's accompanying music video was awarded at the Sunčane skale festival in Montenegro.
+The single's accompanying music video was awarded at the Sunčane Skale festival in Montenegro.
 The following year, she released her first single in English, titled "Exhale", which was completely produced and recorded in New York City under the production wing of Bojan Dugić (aka Bojan "Genius" Dugic), the Recording Academy's Grammy Awards voting member who worked with such best selling artists as Beyoncé, Britney Spears, Jay-Z, and Jennifer Lopez.
 The maxi single contained remix tracks by DJs, including Elvir Gazić and Levent Gündüz.
 The tracks "Push It" and "Push It (Remix)" featured Cory Gunz, an American rapper.

 On 19 April 2008, the accompanying video for "Exhale" premiered on the MTV Adria show Top 20 which counts down the biggest videos in the localized version of the music and entertainment channel MTV Europe.
 Emir Khalilzadeh directed the video.
 Khalilzadeh also directed the music video for Emina's 2009 song "Pile moje" ("My Dear"), which was shot in historical places such as Istanbul High School.